chemfiles/chemfiles/doc/src/index.rst

 scientific programming languages: C, Fortran, Python, … You can just pick up your favorite language to use it.
-This part of the documentation presents the data model used by chemfiles to store information about the trajectories, and how to acess that data in C and C++.
-The documentation for the other languages interfaces to chemfiles are accessibles at the following places:
+This part of the documentation presents the data model used by chemfiles to store information about the trajectories, and how to access that data in C and C++.
+The documentation for the other languages interfaces to chemfiles are accessible at the following places:

 * `Python interface`_, usable with Python 2 and 3;
 * `Fortran interface`_, for Fortran 2003;